Venafi/venafips/docs/functions/Get-VdcAttribute.md

 ```

 ### -Attribute
-Only retrieve the value/values for this attribute.
+Only retrieve the value/values for these attribute(s).
 For custom fields, you can provide either the Guid or Label.

 ```yaml